Corruption in France

 Corruption in France describes the prevention and occurrence of corruption in France.

 France has ratified several important international anti-corruption conventions such as the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions and the United Nations Convention against Corruption.
-In general, investors do not consider corruption a problem for doing business in France, and companies operating in France generally have a good reputation of corporate social responsibility.
+In general, investors do not consider corruption a problem for doing business in France, and companies operating in France generally have a good reputation for corporate social responsibility.

-The French National Assembly have proved two bills for combating tax evasion.
-However, in recent years there are several corruption scandals involving high-ranking public officials.
+The French National Assembly have passed two bills for combating tax evasion.
+However, in recent years there have been several corruption scandals involving high-ranking public officials.
 Public works and the defence industry are considered the most affected by corruption.